Canadian Change Makers: Drunk driving victim asks Quebec judge to compel accused to join her at speaking engagements

 This is the first in an occasional series profiling Canadian Change Makers, individuals who are affecting change in their neighbourhoods, provinces, across the country or around the globe.

-On June 12, 2015, 20-year-old CEGEP student Tina Adams went out for a jog with a friend on the quiet residential streets near her home in Hudson, Que., a small predominantly English-speaking community off the western tip of the island of Montreal.
+On June 12, 2015, 20-year-old CEGEP student Tina Adams went out for a jog with a friend on the quiet residential streets near her home in Hudson, Quebec, a small predominantly English-speaking community off the western tip of the island of Montreal.
 What happened shortly after that changed her life forever.

-Fast-forward to three-and-a-half years later, on Friday, January 9, 2019, with a distinctive limp and visible scars, Adams walked into a courtroom in Valleyfield, Que., and, with the courage that she has learned to harness to regain some sense of normalcy in her life, stood in front of a judge and boldly made a pitch.
+Fast-forward to three-and-a-half years later, on Friday, January 9, 2019, with a distinctive limp and visible scars, Adams walked into a courtroom in Valleyfield, Quebec, and, with the courage that she has learned to harness to regain some sense of normalcy in her life, stood in front of a judge and boldly made a pitch.
 What happens next could change how the justice system deals with convicted drunk drivers.

 Adams, who is now 24 years old, made the request based on her need to find some good to come out of what has happened.
 She is seeking change.
 She is hoping her efforts will make a difference.
 And she is, admittedly, taking a step into the unknown.